 All invoices that attempted collection, but payment failed.
 These invoices will be retried automatically through the dunning process.

-All invoices that have either experienced 20 declines, or has been through the dunning process without successful payment.
+All invoices that have either experienced 20 declines, or have been through the dunning process without successful payment.
 These invoices will not be retried.

 All successfully collected invoices.